sco1/wheely-bucket/README.md

   Download wheels for the the specified package(s).

-  Package specifiers are expected in a form understood by pip, e.g. "black" or "black==25.1.0".
+  Package specifiers are expected in a form understood by pip, e.g. "black" or "black==25.1.0"; multiple packages may be specified.

-  python_version and platform are expected in a form understood by 'pip download'; if not specified pip will default to matching the currently running interpreter.
+  python_version and platform are expected in a form understood by 'pip download'; multiple targets may be specified.
+If not specified, pip will default to matching the currently running interpreter.

 Arguments:
-  PACKAGES...  [required]
+  PACKAGES...
+Package(s) to download  [required]

 Options:
-  --dest PATH            [default: .]
+  --dest DIRECTORY       Destination directory  [default: .]
-  --python-version TEXT
-  --platform TEXT
-  --help                 Show this message and exit.
+  --python-version TEXT  Python interpreter version(s) --platform TEXT        Platform specification(s) --help                 Show this message and exit.
 ```